 Using the Pasquill categories' and a Gaussian approach to dispersion, the maximum concentration of fission products to a member of the public is at the fenceline, 23 m from the reactor building.
 The short range is due to the low height of the ventilation exit 2.73 meters (8 ft).
-The projected I-131 effective dose equivalent is 0.021 Sv/hour (2.1 rem/hour).

-at 30 meters is 0.12 mSv/hour (120 mrem /hour).
+The projected I-131 effective dose equivalent is 0.021 Sv/hour (2.1 rem/hour) if the fuel element is not submerged in water.
+The committed effective dose equivalent at 30 meters is 0.12 mSv/hour (120 mrem /hour).